Download a copy of the West Lodge Park History book.

 2005 marked the 60th Anniversary of the Beale family's involvement with West Lodge Park.
 In the past decade the hotel has had further improvements, with the development of 11 5-star bedrooms in Chestnut Lodge, the extension of the Cedar Restaurant, and the addition of the Edward Beale room and Bedrooms 35 and 36.
 Furthermore Ridge View staff accommodation and Estates workshops have been added.

 The hotel is now the highest rated 4 star hotel in North London, Hertfordshire and surrounding counties at 4 star 2 Rosette 80%.
-David Seward is General Manager and Andrew Beale is Managing Director.
+Chris Hall is General Manager and Andrew Beale is Managing Director.

 What has not changed is the rather old-fashioned ideal of running a hotel to please its customers, while treating the staff with respect, and caring for the environment.
 After leasing the hotel for 67 years, the Beale family purchased the freehold to the hotel in 2012 securing the future of the hotel for our guests, our staff and the family for many years to come.